TechAnkushLodhi/Magento-Development-Hub/Extensions/README.md

 # Icecube_Multifileuploader Extension

-The **Icecube_Multifileuploader** extension provides a functionality for uploading multiple files in Magento.
+The **Icecube_Multifileuploader** extension provides functionality for uploading multiple files in Magento.
 This extension allows administrators to configure the file types, size limits, and enables a seamless file upload interface on the product form in the Magento Admin Panel.

+If you want to upload multiple files for each product, this extension will be very helpful for you.
+Through this, you can upload multiple files and display them on the product page.

 ## Features